What Is The Club Colours Award?

 Please make sure there is a photograph of the DSL for your club, accompanied by a section confirming their full name, their role and how to contact them with a safeguarding concern.
 You should also ensure you have contact details for BMABA as a governing organisation, or specifically, our safeguarding information, to satisfy the Safeguarding Code.

-If you’re not sure what’s best, you can use BMABA as your DSL for free and this satisfies the Sport England Safeguarding Cod requirements.
+If you’re not sure what’s best, you can use BMABA as your DSL for free and this satisfies the Sport England Safeguarding Code requirements.
 Click here to learn more and to setup BMABA as your DSL.

 CLUB AUDITS & SPOT CHECKS